Department of Labor Logo United States Department of Labor

 Staffing patterns

 After estimating industry employment, EP staff use the National Employment Matrix to break industry employment out into detailed occupations.
-This matrix shows the distribution of occupational employment by industries for wage and salary workers, as well as the distribution of self-employed workers by occupation.
+This matrix shows the distribution of occupational employment by industry for wage and salary workers, as well as the distribution of self-employed workers by occupation.
 The distribution of occupations by industry represents the occupational staffing pattern for each industry.
 The BLS Occupational Employment and Wage Statistics (OEWS) survey provides the main source data for staffing patterns.

 Occupational openings